mozaik-association/mozaik/docs/4Distribution-list-module.md

 Similar to the inclusion filters, exclusion filters work in the same manner.
 All you need to do is create one or more new filters that can be saved as a template for future use.
 Once the filters are applied, you can view a list of all the contacts that will be excluded from the distribution list.

-Multiple filters can be use to fine-tune the list of contacts and ensure that only relevant individuals are included in the distribution list.
+Multiple filters can be use to fine-tune the list of contacts and ensure that only relevant contacts are included in the distribution list.

 !!!info